jbisbee/virtualenvwrapper-django/README.md

 ### Authors ###

 * **Jeff Bisbee**
-* **Mike Kreitman** - a small bit of bash help turning a absolute file name into a relative one.
+* **Michael Kreitman** - a small bit of bash help turning a absolute file name into a relative one.
 I could have done it in two seconds in python or perl, but bash still continues to throw me for a loop sometimes
 * **John Barry** - feedback from Google+ on function typo (signature and caller) and the idea for the